ansible/workshops/exercises/ansible_windows/1-tower/README.md

-# Configuring Ansible Tower
+# Configuring Automation Controller

 **Read this in other languages**:
 <br>![uk](../../../images/uk.png) [English](README.md),  ![japan](../../../images/japan.png)[日本語](README.ja.md), ![france](../../../images/fr.png) [Français](README.fr.md).
 <br>

-There are a number of constructs in the Ansible Tower UI that enable multi-tenancy, notifications, scheduling, etc. However, we are only going to focus on a few of the key constructs that are required for this workshop today.
+There are a number of constructs in the Automation Controller UI that enable multi-tenancy, notifications, scheduling, etc. However, we are only going to focus on a few of the key constructs that are required for this workshop today.